 To effectively reduce the accumulation of plastic waste, biodegradable and compostable materials must decompose under the intended disposal conditions, within a reasonable timeframe, and without releasing toxic substances.

-International standards for biodegradability testing provide an objective and reliable way to verify that the above criteria are met.
-Testing can be conducted according to various EN, ISO, ASTM, and national standards, depending on the conditions under which the material should decompose.
+International standards provide an objective and reliable way to verify that these criteria are met.
+Testing can be conducted in accordance with various EN, ISO, ASTM, and national standards, depending on the conditions under which the material should decompose and the intended goal of the testing project.
+For R&D purposes, a relatively simple biodegradability screening is typically sufficient, whereas a full compostability assessment is required to demonstrate that a material can be efficiently processed through the biowaste collection stream.

 Industrial compostability testing

 The purpose of industrial compostability testing is to ensure that biodegradable materials can be safely and effectively disposed of through the organic waste stream.
-In Europe, EN 13432 is the harmonized standard for determining whether packaging materials can be classified as industrially compostable.1 To comply with the standard, packaging must meet the minimum requirements for the following four characteristics:
+In Europe, EN 13432 is the harmonized standard for determining whether packaging materials can be classified as industrially compostable.
+However, the current edition from the year 2000 is due to be updated in the near future to ensure that composting times and acceptable contamination levels better reflect the actual conditions in biowaste treatment facilities.2

 The end user must recognize the packaging as compostable to ensure it is disposed of correctly.
 It should also be clearly stated whether the “compostable” label refers to the product inside the packaging or the packaging itself.

-Other commonly applied industrial compostability standards that follow a similar testing procedure include EN 14995, ISO 17088, and ASTM D6400, all of which are aimed at compostable plastics.
-In addition, ISO 14855 on ultimate aerobic biodegradability may be used to compare alternative material formulations during product development, before confirming compostability using a more comprehensive standard.
+Other commonly applied industrial compostability standards that follow a similar testing procedure include EN 14995, ISO 17088, and ASTM D6400, which were all designed for compostable plastics.
+In addition, ISO 14855 on ultimate aerobic biodegradability can be used to compare alternative material formulations during product development, before confirming compostability using a more comprehensive standard.

 Home compostability testing

-The parameters covered by AS 5810 are largely the same as those given in EN 13432, with the most significant difference being the conditions in which biodegradation should occur and the times allowed for decomposition.
+The parameters covered by AS 5810 are largely the same as those given in EN 13432, with the most significant differences being the conditions under which biodegradation should occur and the times allowed for decomposition.
 The acceptance criteria for home compostable packaging are the following:

-• Biodegradability: At least 90% w/w of the material degrades in aerobic conditions within 12 months at 25 ± 5°C. Testing is performed by EN 14855.
+Biodegradability: At least 90% w/w of the material degrades in aerobic conditions within 12 months at 25 ± 5°C. Testing is performed using EN 14855.

 Similarly to industrial compostability tests, all individual components must meet these requirements for the whole material to be labeled home compostable.